jamestelfer/chinmina-bridge/docs/kms.md

     }
     ```

-    > [!IMPORTANT]
+> [!INFO]
 > Chinmina does not assume a role to access the key.
 It assumes valid
 > credentials are present for the AWS SDK to use.

 ## Configuring the Chinmina service

 1. Set the environment variable `GITHUB_APP_PRIVATE_KEY_ARN` to the ARN of the **alias** that has just been created.

-2. Update IAM for your key.
+2. Update IAM for your key
-    1. Key resource policy
+    1. The KMS key resource policy needs to allow the service to use the key
-    2. Alias policy?
+       _for signing only_.
-    3. IAM policy for Chinmina process (i.e. the AWS role available to Chinmina
+    2. The IAM policy for the Chinmina process (i.e. the AWS role available to
-       when it runs)
+       Chinmina when it runs) needs to be able to use the _alias_ created for
+       the private key.
+This is done with a condition in the policy element:

+       ```json
+        {
+            "Action": "kms:Sign",
+            "Effect": "Allow",
+            "Resource": "*",
+            "Condition": {
+                "StringEquals": {
+                    "kms:RequestAlias": "alias/chinmina-signing",
+                },
+            },
+        }
+        ```

+        Using the `kms:RequestAlias` condition instead of the fully qualified
+        key ARN in the `resource` attribute allows for transparent key rotation
+        without service interruption.

 [github-key-generate]: https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/managing-private-keys-for-github-apps#generating-private-keys
 [aws-import-key-material]: https://docs.aws.amazon.com/kms/latest/developerguide/importing-keys.html